plukacs/lab-governance/README.md

 ### Strategy - Petak, Tojas

 #### Purpose
-- Having a clear strategy for the organization
+- Clear strategy for the organization

 #### Accountabilities
 - Keeping in touch with advisors
 - Following market trends
+- Exploring market opportunities
 - Keeping shareholders in the loop
 - Setting up mid and long run plans
 - Seeing the big picture